 What the bucket heater does is it slow cooks the skull.
 It has a thermostat the keeps the water temperature around 150° and towards boiling but it does not heat it to the point of boiling.
 This method is nice because if you get your skull in shortly after harvesting your buck the process will not create any unpleasant smells.
 I like that there is no bacteria involved that stinks and could get on you.

 While the skull is cooking for three days you will want to monitor that the water stays trickling into the bucket.
-If you are doing this when the temperatures a well below freezing at night you will need to adjust the flow accordingly and monitor that the skull stays submerged.
+If you are doing this when the temperatures are well below freezing at night you will need to adjust the flow accordingly and monitor that the skull stays submerged.
 Try to keep the water just dripping into the bucket as not to lower the temperature of the water too much.

 After three days in the bucket, all of my deer skulls have cleaned off very easily.
-Elk have taken five days because I have to use a larger container and can't get the water as warm.
+Elk have taken three to five days because I have to use a larger container and can't get the water as warm.

 Here are a couple of other steps I like to take after cleaning the flesh off.